 For some people, mental health issues can be the main issue affecting both their well-being and their finances.
 If you struggle with mood or mental disorders from depression to ADHD, there’s really no substitute for professional help.

-Working with a therapist, Bahar says, you can get help making “a step-by-step strategy for short- and long-term goals,” creating and following a self-care plan.
-It also gives you safe place to work through “the feelings including anger, fear, and shame.”
+By working with a therapist, you can get help with setting goals and making a self-care plan.
+Therapy also gives you a safe place through feelings of anger, fear and shame.
 And you can get evaluated for any medications or other therapies.

 |Lender||Variable APR||Eligible Degrees|